 You’ll find various sources on the internet claiming you can chuck one moldy or discolored date out and eat the rest.
 But do this at your own peril – we certainly wouldn’t recommend it!

-You might be wondering: what’s that white grainy film on my dates?
+You might be wondering: what’s that grainy white film on my dates?
 This film will probably look like white specks, and it’s nothing to worry about.
 The specks are caused by the dates’ high sugar content, which can rise to the surface.

 In fact, approximately 64% of the weight of a dried date is sugar!
-Whilst you should enjoy these sweet treats in moderation, they are remarkably nutritious.
+While you should enjoy these sweet treats in moderation, they are remarkably nutritious.
 Dates boast high protein and potassium, a mineral essential for building muscle.

 How To Store Dates

 To protect your dates’ shelf life once opened, make sure you store them properly.
 There are three options.

 One option is to store dates in a dry, dark place like a cupboard or pantry.
 Otherwise, you can put dates in the fridge.

 Freezing is another option.
 If you need to store dates for under three months, place them in a freezer bag and pop them in the freezer.
 Any longer than that, and you’d be better off wrapping the dates in aluminum foil, then bagging them before putting your double-wrapped dates in the freezer.

 Exactly which storage method you use should be determined by the type of date, which we will cover below.
 However, if you’re ever in doubt, you can’t go wrong with simply storing your dates in the fridge.
 Whatever type your dates are, a cool temperature will allow your dates to hold onto their texture and delicious flavor.